Sears: 2018–present: Bankruptcy and current operations

 In September 2021, the company's website listed 35 Sears stores.
 That month, Sears announced that it would close more stores, including the last Sears store in New York City.
 The New York City Sears closed by November 24, 2021, with the potential to be redeveloped.
 Transformco announced in December 2021 its plans to sell the 2.3 e6sqft Sears headquarters in Hoffman Estates, which includes 100 acre of undeveloped land.

-On January 19, 2022, Sears shut the remaining 15 Sears Auto Centers in the United States.
+On January 19, 2022, Sears shut down the remaining 15 Sears Auto Centers in the United States.

 In May 2022, it was announced that roughly 100 more Sears Hometown stores, including the last four in Michigan, would close permanently.
 On December 13, 2022, Sears Hometown filed for Chapter 11 bankruptcy.
 It was later revealed that all remaining Sears Hometown stores would be liquidated and permanently closed.

 On December 12, 2022, Sears Authorized Hometown Stores, LLC, and affiliated debtor Sears Hometown, Inc., filed for Chapter 11 bankruptcy protection, and on December 26 announced the liquidation of the 115 largely owner-operated Hometown stores.

 Demolition of the company's former headquarters in Hoffman Estates began in August 2024 in order to build datacenters.

-As of October 2025, there were five Sears stores remaining.
+By 2023, there were fewer than 20 locations still open in the United States and that year alone saw Sears exiting five more states: Colorado, Kansas, Louisiana, North Carolina and Pennsylvania.
 The last store in Puerto Rico closed on August 31, 2025.
-The company's U.S. website, Sears.com, remains active for online purchases.
+As of December 2025, there are five Sears stores remaining, two of which are in Florida, including one in operation since October 1954.
+The company's U.S. website, Sears.com, remains active for online purchases via distribution centers and third-party sellers using the website as an online sales portal.